d4444mi/spotify-cli/README.md

 `spotify-cli` is a Python script for downloading Spotify tracks in MP3 format from YouTube.

-Currently, only individual tracks are supported (playlists and albums are not supported yet).
+Currently, only individual tracks are supported.

 It performs the following actions: